Gautam-Mandrawliya/script-project/README.md

 # WordPress Dockerized Setup

 This script automates the deployment of a WordPress site using Docker and Docker Compose.
-It installs Docker and Docker Compose if not already installed, creates a `docker-compose.yml` file for the WordPress site, and provides commands to manage the deployment.
+It installs Docker and Docker Compose if not already installed, and provides commands to manage the deployment.

 ## Prerequisites

-- CentOS/RHEL environment
+- CentOS/RHEL physical machine and Amazon Linux VM environment
+- There are two scripts: `script.sh` for CentOS/RHEL physical machine and `amazon-linux.sh` for Amazon Linux VM
 - Internet connectivity for package installation
-- It also works on AWS EC2 Instances

 ## Installation and Usage